Agata Biernat: Personal life

 The Miss Polonia Organization was recently granted the rights to send the Polish contestant to Miss World (their last year was 2006).
 Agata was chosen to represent Poland and was officially crowned Miss World Poland 2018 in a small ceremony.
-Since the Miss World and Miss Universe pageants conflict in terms of dates, the new Miss Polonia 2018 will compete in Miss World.
+Since the Miss World and Miss Universe pageants conflict in terms of dates, the new Miss Polonia 2018 competed at Miss World.